 Food, glorious food

-During our 7-day/6-night voyage, we visit museums, vineyards, breweries and churches, take city tours, always without any additional charges.
+During our 7-day/6-night voyage, we visited museums, vineyards, breweries and churches, and took city tours, always without any additional charges.
 (Another post will recount the whirlwind of experiences that filled our days).
-Local transportation—from the meeting point to the canal and back—is in a spiffy, company-owned, air-conditioned Mercedes van, again at no extra cost.
-Gratuities are not included but it is a pleasure to reward people who work so hard to please.

 Looking back: What is it like to take a barge cruise?